 The specific sectors of focus are: carpentry, masonry, welding, food processing, auto and motor mechanics, knitting, bamboo processing, hairdressing, leather production, electricity, photography and videography, tailoring, boat making, plumbing, photovoltaic and soap making.

 The project seeks to contribute to improved employment opportunities and income generation for 5,750 youths (40% female) from the rural population in targeted areas in the Great Lakes region.
 This will be achieved by improving their access to quality and labor market-oriented vocational training.

 Six public TVET Schools were constructed under PROMOST in the Western province of Rwanda.
 These schools fully belong to the government and are being managed by their respective districts.

 Training for trainers and teachers in TVET schools, craftsmen engaged in the apprenticeships, and the administrative and management staff of TVET schools

 A regional RPL System developed and piloted in each of the three countries.

 Establishment of formal linkages between TVET and the private sector

 The establishment of sustainable, permanent links between the private sector and TVET providers is one of the programme’s priorities.
 This is a crucial aspect for ensuring that training provision is market-oriented.
-The programme enhanced the capacity of the private sector to effectively network amongst themselves and interact with the TVET schools to improve their service provision, productivity and competitiveness.

 Democratic Republic of Congo (DRC)